 Verdict: The Great River Anduin is pretty sweet, since its Current carries the Fellowship south out of Lothlorien (and takes Boromir's remains safely to his nautical funeral on the Great Sea).
 Still, one wonders if being the Isen or the Entwash would have done more to help the Current unseat Saruman in the playoffs (look it up).

 Seriously, G, you're the wizard of fire.
 Dafuq?
-Can a
+Can a hobbit get a space-heater up in this mountain pass? |

 There are fell voices on the air, and those stones are aimed at us.